np5yzb3/Wazuh-script/README.md

-A script to install wazuh and save you time.
+A script to install wazuh and save your time.